 Paddle boarding is an excellent workout for your whole body, especially your core.
 As you are paddling, engage your core muscles to help you paddle with more power and less fatigue.

 Practice makes perfect!
-The more you paddle board, the better you will become at finding your balance and maintaining a good stroke.
+The more you paddle board, the better you will become at finding balance and maintaining a good stroke.

 Now that you are comfortable with balance and paddling, what happens if you want to change direction, dare I say, turn?